In the last few years there has been an explosion in the popularity of small guitar amps.

 - The size, type and efficiency of the speakers in an amp

-This is just one example.
-But you can apply a similar idea to any of the points above.
+This is just one example, however you can apply a similar idea to any of the points above.

 In short, the volume of a guitar amp, the tone that it produces, and the way it responds to your playing depends on much more than just its wattage.

 How to choose the right small guitar amp